MY DAILY RITUAL

 Moving to a country town where I didn’t know a soul.
 It really was the University café where I met some really nice people who became my friends.
 The café and let’s not forget the local Uni Bar, the cornerstone of all good Universities.
 Spent some time there too.

 Fast forward to when I had my first child, a beautiful baby boy.
 It was the local café in Melbourne where I met with other first-time mothers.
 My mothers club was such a large part of my life back then.
 Such a great support network for women all in a similar position.
-We would meet most days at a coffee shop near me, right round the corner from my house.
-We would get a good morning coffee fix.
+We would meet most days at a Café nearby, right round the corner from my house.
+We would get a good morning coffee hit.

 We would also meet in the local park so our kids could play.
 I even remember driving around the local area, together with one of my mother’s club friends, trying desperately to get our babies to sleep in the backseat.